scarlett-duan/SIR-and-SEIR-Model-Implementation-for-Pandemic-Spread/README.md

   - **Balancing β and γ**: The sensitivity analysis demonstrates the importance of balancing interventions that reduce transmission (β) and those that enhance recovery (γ).
 Effective public health strategies might include promoting social distancing and mask-wearing to reduce β, alongside improving healthcare responses and treatment protocols to increase γ.
   - **Dynamic Adjustments**: The ability to adjust these parameters dynamically in response to changing epidemic conditions can help manage and mitigate the impact effectively.
 For instance, as new variants of a virus emerge that might spread more easily (increasing β), enhancing medical treatment capabilities and recovery rates (increasing γ) becomes even more critical.

+## Credits
+- Developed by Scarlett Duan
+- Contact Information: yuqing.duan@emory.edu
+## Disclaimer
+This project uses generative AI tools for simulation and analysis.
+Specific details about the use of these tools are documented in the respective Jupyter Notebooks.